List of highest-grossing films in the United Kingdom: Overview of the twenty-first century

 Film series and adaptations have been the highest earners in the twenty-first century, with only two films—Avatar in 2009 and 1917 in 2020—that are not adapted from a pre-existing property or a sequel emerging as the highest-grossing film of the year.
 Since the British Film Institute does not regularly track admissions, the only complete metric available for assessing a film's success is the box office revenue, and over a period of time inflation of the currency becomes a key factor when comparing the relative success of films.
 Ticket prices rose rapidly at the beginning of the twenty-first century, with the average cost increasing by over 80 per cent since 2000.
 To this end it is useful to adjust the box office gross for inflation, so a chart ranking films by the real value of their earnings is provided alongside a chart of the years' biggest films.

 After recalculating the grosses using the HM Treasury UK GDP deflator, Star Wars: The Force Awakens remains the most successful film of the twenty-first century.

-The Harry Potter series is particularly well represented, topping the year on four occasions with two films in the adjusted top ten.
-The James Bond films and The Lord of the Rings trilogy also have a strong presence, with two films apiece among the top ten, adjusted for inflation, and with two films from the latter series topping the year.
-The top ten British productions adjusted for inflation are all international co-productions, and—with the exception of Mamma Mia and Beauty and the Beast—are all Star Wars, James Bond and Harry Potter films.
+Other high-performing series include Harry Potter—which topped the year on four occasions—and James Bond, which has three films in the adjusted top ten.
+The top ten British productions adjusted for inflation are all international co-productions, seven of which are Star Wars, James Bond and Harry Potter films.
 If the criterion is restricted to solely British-produced films, The King's Speech is the most successful British production.